D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Why?

 In the previous iteration, this blog was built on Jekyll, and hosted on GitHub Pages, without a custom domain.
-While that setup worked out well enough for starting out
+While that setup worked out well enough for starting out, I found myself in the market for a different static site generator, and consequently, a new service to host my website.

 ## Choosing a Static Site Generator